Azharsayyed5/Djangp-REST-Framework-Crude-Application/README.md

-# DJANGO-REST-FRAMEWORK-CRUDE-APPLICATION
+# DJANGO-REST-FRAMEWORK-CRUD-APPLICATION
- Simple crude application developed using Django & REST framework
+ Simple CRUD application developed using Django & REST framework

 Initial Setup
 Let’s start by creating a directory for our code, installing Django, and creating a new project.
 Execute the following on the command line.